-Selecting a right cloud provider
+Selecting a right Cloud Security

-With more external IT teams and more options, choosing a cloud service provider tailored to your needs is essential.
+With more external IT teams and more options, choosing a cloud security service provider tailored to your needs is essential.
 Security certificates and compliances are the first step in choosing a cloud service provider.
 Assess your organization’s security goals and compare service providers’ security measures and data and application protection mechanisms.

 Understanding shared responsibility